AnshulBari/Swaasth/README.md

 - ✅ **Performance Tracking Using Sentry** - Monitors and tracks application performance, ensuring a smooth user experience.
 - ✅ **Well-Structured Codebase** - Follows clean architecture principles for easy maintenance and reusability.

-## 📸 Screenshots

-(Include relevant screenshots showcasing different features of the application.)

 ## 📌 Installation and Setup

 1. Clone the repository: